anuvindhs/Terraform-exam-StudyNotes/README.md

 Best Practice
-- if there is a inherent waty to pass the script by public cloud provider , use that.
+- if there is a inherent way to pass the script by public cloud provider , use that.
 - terraform cannot track through state files.

-if the script running pn a resource fails it `taint` the resource and re-provission on next `terraform apply`.
+if the script running on a resource fails it `taint` the resource and re-provission on next `terraform apply`.

 [Official Documentation](https://www.terraform.io/language/resources/provisioners/syntax)